econia-labs/econia/doc/doc-site/docs/overview/orders.md

 :::note

 Econia does not use a critical height of 1.
-The actual critical height is defined at [`econia::market::CRITICAL_HEIGHT`].
+The actual critical height is defined at [`CRITICAL_HEIGHT`].

 :::